Andersey Island: History and uses

 Henry was persuaded by Queen Maud to return the island to Abingdon's ownership but not parish and to allow the abbot to use the lead from its houses for the roof of the abbey church.
 A late medieval chronicle indicates that the stone buildings on the island were already in decay.

 An Oxford-Burcot Commission was established by Acts of 1605 and 1624 to improve the river between Oxford and Burcot.
-The commission did not make use of the mainstream western meander of the river via Abingdon; instead barges was directed along the backwater between Andersey and Culham Hill, known in early Tudor times as Purden's stream.
+The commission did not make use of the mainstream western meander of the river via Abingdon; instead barges were directed along the backwater between Andersey and Culham Hill, known in early Tudor times as Purden's stream.